Women. Daughters, Mothers, Grandmothers, Sisters, Aunts, Friends.

 My own daughters are not even my flesh and blood.
 They are my son’s half sisters.
-They are my steps, yes, but that is only their label.
+They are my bonus daughters, yes, but that is only their label.

 These women tore me apart inside.
 These women inspired my greatness.
 These women turned me inside out and upside down.
-I’m talking 360-no-scope.
-I’m talking they marked up and mucked up and twisted up my life path until I found myself so far from anything I ever expected to be that I wasn’t even sure I liked myself, much less understood the truth about self-love.
+They marked up and mucked up and twisted up my life path until I found myself so far from anything I ever expected to be that I wasn’t even sure I liked myself, much less understood the truth about self-love.
 These women, they raised me.

-It turns out that step daughters have special powers.
+It turns out that bonus daughters have special powers.
 They laugh behind your back.
 They give you regrets.
 They bring you bird’s nests.
 They mess up your four-day weekends.
-They track mud into your heart, and when that clay dries, it is like you birthed them yourself.
+They track mud into your heart, and when that clay dries, it is like you birthed them while you birthed yourself.

 What I learned from these daughters of mine is that they are my mother, and every mother, and every woman, and every daughter, and every mother’s wish for her daughter’s soul – for the purest most treasured corners of her heart.